 The problem asks you to choose the figure that shows the shapes connected correctly.

 In this problem, the correct answer is B. Rotate the speech cloud 180 degrees, you’ll get the shape in answer B.

 In this problem, you will be given a split-up shape and requested to gather the pieces to unite that shape back once more.
 Numerous individuals may track down the second sort of Assembling Objects issue simpler than the association issues.
 This sort of issue is similar to a jigsaw puzzle, aside from it doesn’t bring about an image of the Statue of Liberty or a guide of the United States.

 For example, you may be asked “Which of these images best solves the problem in the first picture?”

-- The correct answer is C. There are four pieces in the assembled puzzle, then we eliminate choice D. Two of the pieces are parallelogram, only choice C is accepted.
+- The correct answer is C. There are four pieces in the assembled puzzle, then we eliminate choice D. Two of the pieces are parallelogram, and only choice C is accepted.